AbithaVishnu/AbithaVishnu/README.md

 - 👋 Hi, I’m @AbithaVishnu
-- 👀 I’m interested in Fluttr
+- 👀 I’m interested in Flutter
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...